 Not all health insurance providers pay for virtual colonoscopy for colon cancer screening.
 Check with your health insurance provider to see which tests are covered.

 Before a virtual colonoscopy, you'll need to empty your colon.
-Any residue in your colon may obscure the images taken during the exam.
+Any bowel movement, or stool, left in your colon may cloud the pictures taken during the exam.

-To empty your colon, follow your doctor's instructions carefully.
+To empty your colon, follow your health care provider's instructions carefully.
 You may be asked to:

 You'll wear a gown but likely no other clothes.
-Sedation usually isn't necessary, but you may be given medication to relax your colon.
+Medicine to put you to sleep usually isn't necessary, but you may be given medicine to relax your colon.

 You'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
-A nurse or technologist will place a small tube (catheter) inside your rectum to fill your colon with air or carbon dioxide as you do a log roll on the table.
-The air or gas helps create clear images and may cause a feeling of pressure in your abdomen.
+A nurse or technologist will place a small tube called a catheter inside your rectum.
+Through this catheter, your colon will be filled with air or carbon dioxide as you roll over on the table while keeping your spine straight.
+The air or gas helps create clear pictures and may cause a feeling of pressure in your stomach area.

-You may be asked to turn and hold various other positions as well as hold your breath at times.
+You may be asked to turn and hold some other positions as well as hold your breath at times.

 A virtual colonoscopy typically takes about 15 minutes.

-Your doctor will review the results of the colonoscopy and then share them with you.
+Your health care provider will go over the results of the colonoscopy and then share them with you.